-The adverse effects of ice melt shouldn’t keep you from enjoying winter activities and exploring a new town with your family.
-If ice melt finds its way back into the home, you can avoid harm to your family and your flooring by cleaning it out using these tricks.
+The adverse effects of ice melt shouldn’t keep you from enjoying winter activities with your family and friends.
+However, if ice melt finds its way back into your home, you can avoid harm to your family and your flooring by following these cleaning tricks.

-Spots start by dry mopping the area to remove any remaining dry ice melt crystals.
+Start by dry mopping the area to remove any remaining dry ice melt crystals.
 Then use a damp mop with an adequately diluted, neutral pH ice melt residue remover.
-Finally, rinse the floor with clean water if needed.
-Repeat the process if ice melt remains.
+Finally, rinse the floor with clean water and repeat this process as needed if ice melt remains.